 FARM: All of the contiguous neighboring or associated land operated as a single unit on which bona fide farming is carried on directly by the owner-operator, manager, or tenant-farmer by his own labor or with the assistance of members of his household or hired employees; provided, however, that land to be considered a farm hereunder shall include a contiguous parcel of not less than ten acres in area.
-Farms may be considered as including establishments operated as bona fide greenhouses, nurseries, orchards, livestock and poultry farms, apiaries; and establishments operated for the purpose of keeping fur-bearing animals or game, or the operation of fish hatcheries and stock yards.
+Farms may be considered as including establishments operated as bona fide greenhouses, nurseries, orchards, livestock and poultry farms, apiaries; but establishments for the purpose of keeping furbearing animals or game, or operating fish hatcheries, stock yards, stone quarries, or gravel, dirt, or sand pits shall not be considered farms.